CLAUDE.md Is the Most Important File in Your Project

 CLAUDE.md makes the unwritten rules written.
 Claude reads it before every conversation, before every file it touches.

-What Belongs in It
+What belongs in it

 The best CLAUDE.md files are specific and actionable.
 They answer one question: what would I have to tell a competent developer who has never seen this project?